 Malaysia has an excellent highway network connecting towns and cities, and joining Malaysia with its neighbours.
 Although expats living in Kuala Lumpur are able to get by without owning a car, it may be necessary to have a car if living outside of the major urban centres.

-It is quite simple for expats in possession of a valid international driver’s license to get a probationary driving license in Malaysia.
-Expats will need a number of documents, such as their original driver’s license, a translated script if it is not in English, a colour photograph, passport, payment and a completed application form.
-A work permit that is valid for more than three months is also needed.
+It is quite simple for expats in possession of a valid international driver’s licence to get a probationary driving licence in Malaysia.
+Expats will need a number of documents, such as their original driver’s licence, a translated script if it is not in English, a colour photograph, passport, payment and a completed application form.
+A work permit that is valid for more than three months is also required.

 Air travel in Malaysia

 It is relatively cost-effective to fly in Malaysia and due to the remote nature of some destinations within the country, flying is often the best, and only, option.
 Kuala Lumpur International Airport is the country's main international airport.
 Other important airports in the country include Kota Kinabalu, Kuching, Penang and Langkawi.
 A number of airlines offer regional and international flights to and from Malaysia, including Malaysia Airlines, Firefly and Air Asia.